 The integration with ElasticSearch is simple and easy to configure.
 This meant we allowed customers to perform fuzzy searches on our product listing rather than a DB search.
 This is especially relevant for the online liquor retail industry as there is a 23% rate of misspelling of products.
 For example, we often see searches for “Shivas” or “Chibas” instead of “Chivas Regal”.
 The fuzzy search support meant we were still able to match and show our selection of Chivas Products to customers despite the misspelling.
 The other advantage of using an indexed search result is because those results are cached, the subsequent search results are much faster.
 The ElasticSearch integration made it easy to find the best matches and because the searches are indexed, the results are served in a very timely fashion (search results take about 100ms to return on average).

 Because the Spree Commerce Framework is built using RoR, this meant that our web application was fast from the start.
-Since we have launched we have upgraded through 5 different version of Spree.
-Upgrading was always simple and with each upgrade we have seen either stability improvements or performance gains of about 3-5% on average.
+Since we have launched we have upgraded through 5 different versions of Spree.
+Upgrading was always simple and with each upgrade, we have seen either stability improvements or performance gains of about 3-5% on average.

-We also analysed the search engine analytics (based on elastic search) to find which beer, wine, whisky and spirits people are searching for.
-With that information we knew which products to promote or became fashionable during a certain period or season.
+We also analyzed the search engine analytics (based on elastic search) to find which beer, wine, whisky, and spirits people are searching for.
+With that information, we knew which products to promote or became fashionable during a certain period or season.
 For instance, we started seeing more searches for Champagne leading up to the New Year period and so we customized our advertising with products like G.H.
 Mumm and Perrier Jouet.